-The Loyal Jones Appalachian Center is a home away from home for many students.
-Our work would not be possible without the generous support of our Berea community.
+LJAC serves as center of expertise about Appalachia and a home-away-from-home for many students.
+This work would not be possible without the generous support of many people.
+The endowed funds below support some of our work.
 Every donor is a member of the LJAC family and we wholeheartedly appreciate your contributions!

 Appalachian Center Traditional Music Celebration Fund est. 1999

 Partially supports the annual Celebration of Traditional Music, especially recording and preservation of the recordings.

 Supports new books & supplies for the Faber Library and purchased many of the hand-crafted regional furniture for the Center.

 Established by BC Class of 1943

 Supports faculty travel in Appalachia that they might better understand the region and out students.